egoranuchin/ea-billing-platform-test/commands/send.md

 ---
 layout: default
-title: Sending an Email
+title: Sending
 nav_order: 2
 parent: Commands
 ancestor: User Guide
 ---

-## Composing an Email
+## Sending an Email

 Follow these steps to send an email with Google Voice Command: